What's New!

 to its dedication to Saint Charles Borromeo: the design of the church was meant to

-of Vienna as a new Rome, the capital of a great empire and at giving true significance to the title
+enhance the role of Vienna as a new Rome, the capital of a great empire and at giving true significance to the title

 Charles VI was most proud of: Imperator Romanus (or Romanorum).
+The portico and the two spiral columns were tributes

-Piazza Colonna (where he had just completed the pope's family palace)
+Piazza Colonna (where he had just completed the Pope's family palace)

 next to the other one.
 In 1694 Carlo Fontana developed a project for relocating the